Skip to main content

 • Are you playing with your cat frequently enough?

 When playing with your kitten, do they latch on with their claws or bite?
-Young kittens mock-attack their mothers.
-But Mom corrects them with a hiss and nip.
-You can’t do the same, so you mimic that cat discipline by stopping and walking away.
+If so, this is because young kittens mock-attack their mothers and siblings.
+But here’s where it differs: Mom corrects them with a hiss or a nip.
+You can’t do the same, but you can mimic that cat’s discipline by reacting to the bite with a loud “ow,” stopping engagement, and walking away.
 Your kitten’s brain will realize something went wrong, and they’ll start to get the message.
+Remember, this will take time and repetition!

 Are you looking for ways to stop cats from scratching furniture?
 Instead of yelling (something that never works), gently move them to their approved scratcher.
 Sprinkling catnip over the scratcher will increase their interest.
-That kitty brain will get the idea pretty quick.
+That kitty brain will get the idea pretty quickly.
+This will be most effective if you’re able to interrupt their scratching in action, even if you have to do it over and over again for them to understand.

 • Playing nicely with their toys